-The risk assessment exercise for the 2018/2019 was facilitated by Price Waterhouse Coopers on the 2^{nd of} August 2018.
+The risk assessment exercise for the 2020/2021 was facilitated by Bonakude Consulting during the 3rd quarter of 2021.
 Senior Management and Middle Management were part of the process to provide inputs.
 Risk management becomes an important part in any business because of an increase in probability of occurring of events that could have positive or negative impact in the business.
 The municipality has risk management committee in place and effective.
-However, there was no formal reports received from risk management committee to the Audit Committee.